sverrirs/mp4combine/README.md

 ## Requires

-Python 3.x
+Python 3.5+

 ```
 pip install humanize
+pip install colorama
+pip install termcolor
 ```

 ## Simple usage
-Assuming you have a bunch of videos named "clipXX.mp4" in a folder called _videos_ then this is how you feed all of them into the concatinator and specify an output file
+Assuming you have a bunch of videos named "clipXX.mp4" in a folder called _videos_ then this is how you feed all of them into script and have it automagically combine all the files and place nice chapter marks at the seams.

 ```
 python combine.py --match "D:\videos\clip*" -o "D:\videos\all_clips.mp4"
 ```

 ## Advanced usage

+> For all options supported by this tool run `python combine.py -h`

 Assuming you have a large 16GB list of [Barbie](https://en.wikipedia.org/wiki/Barbie:_Life_in_the_Dreamhouse) Mp4 video files in a folder.
 Now you'd like to burn them all to a DVD to play on your XBox or Playstation computer.
 However the list of files is much greater than what can fit on a single DVD disk.